Home > 0.683 BELLHOUSING(B.O.P.) > 9785581

 The B.O.P.
 "581" is an all aluminum bellhousing.

-as evidenced by two starter housings and dual transmission mounting bolt patterns.
+by two starter housings and dual transmission mounting

 Front view

-is parallel with the upper engine mount holes and the gravel guard flange.
+the upper engine mount holes and the gravel

 Part #